3swordman/ciphico/README.en.md

 ## What is ciphico?

 Ciphico is an implementation of the phico programming language, it is fast and powerful.
+Ciphico can be used as an interpreter or a compiler.
+Ciphico is extremely fast if the code is short.

 ## Installation